EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

 ---

 ## **Key Features**
+- **User Authentication**: Secure user authentication with JWT, allowing users to log in and access their personalized dashboard.
 - **Persistent User Management**: Create and manage user profiles with long-term data storage using SQLite.
 - **Workout Tracking**: Log and retrieve detailed workout records for users.
 - **Nutrition Logs**: Track daily calorie intake with nutrition logs.